Yomawari: Night Alone

 Yomawari: Night Alone is a survival horror video game created and developed by Nippon Ichi Software for the PlayStation Vita and Steam.
 The game was released in Japan on October 29, 2015 and in English in October 2016.
-A sequel, Yomawari: Midnight Shadows was released worldwide on October 24, 2017.
+Two sequels, Yomawari: Midnight Shadows and Yomawari: Lost in the Dark were released in the following years.

 The game was released in October 2018 for the Nintendo Switch, alongside its sequel, as part of Yomawari: The Long Night Collection.

 A third game, Yomawari: Lost in the Dark was announced on May 25, 2022 for the PlayStation 4, Nintendo Switch, and PC.

 Gameplay

 Players need to explore the town in order to find the protagonist's dog Poro and her elder sister.
 To do so, a flashlight is needed to illuminate her path and to look for useful items.
 Anytime you find an item of interest, a question mark (?) will appear to indicate that it can be checked, which will later change to an exclamation point afterwards.

 Players can use items such as stones, money and a shovel, depending on their needs.
 Stones can be used as thrown items or landmarks, the shovel to dig up specific spots such as sand and money as currency to be used in certain places, such as peace offerings.
 The heartbeat system is used to alert players if a monster is nearby, making the girl move slower and force her actions to be limited.
 The only way to hide from the monsters is to evade them after observing their patterns or hide in areas like bushes and wait for them to go away with the heartbeat serving as a de facto radar to locate where the monsters are while relying on sounds to make a judgement call to see if its safe to come out of hiding.

 In case players need to refresh themselves on what happened the previous nights, they can catch up again by reading the girl's diary.